 Sen. John Quincy Adams supported Thomas Jefferson in the Louisiana Purchase.

 service animals Preferred term for guide or signal animals.
 See accessibility, guide dog.

 Service animals are allowed in the campground and on trails, but pets are not.

-settler Avoid.
-It implies the area was uninhabited before that time.
++ settler Be certain that usage does not imply the area was uninhabited before that time.
 Emigrant may be an acceptable alternative, depending on context.
 See Anglo, emigrant, European American, explorers, immigrant.

-Seven Years’ War The Seven Years’ War refers to a global war in the 1700s and is used for confrontations in Spain’s North American colonies.
++ Seven Years’ War The Seven Years’ War refers to a global war from 1756 to 1763.
 See French and Indian War.

 sexist language Avoid.
 See gender-neutral language.